jitenit/Frontity-Updated-Starter/README.md

-# CodeNawis Frontity Theme :art:
+# CGsp - WordpressFrontity Theme :art:

-:fire: A Frontity Theme for Wordpress site.
+:fire: A Frontity Theme for Wordpress site using one of starter theme

 # More than Mars Theme
 1. Sharing Buttons